Can an Employee carry over their Holiday entitlement?

 Leave Year

 The employee’s contract should provide the dates for what is known as the “leave year”.
-This is the 12 month period that the employee has to use their entitlement for that year.
+This is the 12-month period that the employee has to use their entitlement for that year.
 The leave year can be whatever suits the employer.
 Many businesses use 1 January – 31 December or the financial year from 1 April – 31 March to keep things simple.

 Taking Holiday

 Employers can refuse requests and limit periods when holidays can be taken.
-They can also set a maximum amount of holiday that can be take at any one time.
+They can also set a maximum amount of holiday that can be taken at any one time.
 Again, all of this should be set out in the employee’s contract or staff handbook.

 Employers can also make employees take holidays if they feel it is necessary.
-That might be due to a period of business shut down, like Christmas, or if an employee has lots of holidays still to take at the end of the year.
+That might be due to a period of business shutdown, like Christmas, or if an employee has lots of holidays still to take at the end of the year.
 If an employer needs staff to take leave, they should tell them at least twice as many days before as the number of days they need off.
 For example, if an employer wants a member of staff to take 2 days of holiday then they should tell them at least 4 days in advance.

 As an employer. if you are worried that your team members aren’t taking all their leave, then it is always a good idea to talk to them and ensure that they use it rather than lose it.
 Employers also have a duty of care to ensure the wellbeing of their staff and part of that duty involves making sure they take sufficient leave.